Frequently Asked Questions

 What does a typical eating plan from the Kahm clinic look like?

-There is no typical plan, since each one depends on what the machines tell us about your body, and each body is different.
-And each time you come by we adjust your diet depending on what has happened to your body in the previous week.
-We don’t recommend particular foods or recipes, we will, however tell you how many calories/day your body needs and we will translate that into food groups so that you can enjoy an endless variety of combinations.
-We will also guide you how to balance your customized food plan throughout the day.
+There is no typical eating plan.
+Each one depends on what the machines tell us about your body, and each body is different.
+Every time you come in for an appointment, we adjust your diet depending on what has happened to your body in the previous week.

-Don’t others have these machines?
+Don’t other nutritionists have these machines too?

-Yes, some nutritionists have metabolic machines and body-comp analysis.
-But their metabolic machines are cheaper and give far less information than ours.
-Our metabolic machine is usually used in large hospitals by cardiologists to see whether patients have cardiac or pulmonary problems.
-Unlike others, ours show if your body is breaking down muscle and organ tissues (protein substrate utilization), and can see whether you are hypo-metabolic or not.
-It also sees how you are metabolizing carbohydrates and fat.
-Other less expensive machines can’t do that, and that is crucial information for diagnosing eating related problems.
-Beyond it’s incredible usefulness for treating eating disorders and disordered eating, the carbohydrate substrate utilization, for instance, can guide us to screen pre-diabetes at an early stage (one of the risk factors of metabolic syndrome).
-Using metabolic testing and body composition analysis in tandem and making sense of the data is very difficult and requires long training.
+Beyond its incredible usefulness for treating eating disorders and disordered eating, the carbohydrate substrate utilization, for instance, can guide us to screen pre-diabetes at an early stage (one of the risk factors of metabolic syndrome).
+Using metabolic testing and body composition analysis in tandem and making sense of the data is very difficult and requires extensive training.
 As of now, there are only four other places in the country that know how to use these machines as we do.
-For most other nutritionists, using the metabolic test or the body composition analysis is an optional add-on to their treatment, for us it is utterly central to what we do and we cannot imagine working without them.
-To read more about the tests, go here.

 Are the numbers triggering for some people, especially for those with eating disorders?